wpbones/WPKirk/README.md

 ## I love Laravel

-First to all, this framework and plugin boilerplate is inspired to [Laravel](http://laravel.com/) framework.
-Moreover, you will find a `bones` php shell executable look same to Laravel `artisan`.
+First to all, this framework and the boilerplate plugin are inspired to [Laravel](http://laravel.com/) framework.
+Moreover, you will find a `bones` php shell executable like Laravel `artisan`.
-After clone this repo you can:
+After cloning the repo, you can:

 Display help